Flood control projects scandal in the Philippines: Senate

 Concurrently, Co had denied recent allegations made against him during a Senate Blue Ribbon Committee investigation into questionable infrastructure projects.
 He described the claims as "false" and did not specify the details of the allegations, which involved accusations from Alcantara and Hernandez regarding budget insertions and kickbacks.
 Co emphasized his intention to respond to these claims at an appropriate time and venue.

-On September 25, 2025, former DPWH Bernardo testified about the involvement of Senator Francis Escudero and former senators Revilla and Nancy Binay, who is now the mayor of Makati, with anomalous flood control projects.
+On September 25, 2025, former DPWH Undersecretary Bernardo testified about the involvement of Senator Francis Escudero and former senators Revilla and Nancy Binay, who is now the mayor of Makati, with anomalous flood control projects.
 He also accused Representative Co and mentioned COA Commissioner Mario G. Lipana, along with implicated DPWH officials Alcantara and Hernandez.
 Bernardo stated that his allegations were based on personal knowledge and direct interactions with the involved parties.
-He acknowledged his association with businessman Maynard Ngu who is currently the Special Envoy to China and a known campaign donor of Escudero, who requested a list of projects for the GAA.
+He acknowledged his association with businessman Maynard Ngu who served as the Special Envoy to China (2023–2025) and a known campaign donor of Escudero, who requested a list of projects for the GAA.
 They concurred on a 20 percent cut for the projects.
+A peace activist later requested the Independent Commission for Infrastructure to investigate allegations that First Lady Liza Araneta-Marcos and Ngu lobbied to appoint Bernardo to the DPWH.

 Simultaneously, Senator Marcoleta presented Orly Regala Guteza, a former soldier of the Philippine Marines who previously worked as a security aide to Representative Co testified before the Senate Blue Ribbon Committee that he regularly delivered luggage filled with cash to former House Speaker Romualdez's residence while working for Representative Co.
-He served as a security consultant for Co from December 5, 2024, to August 5, 2025, indicated that similar cash deliveries were made to Co's residence during his tenure as well.
+He served as a security consultant for Co from December 5, 2024, to August 5, 2025, and indicated that similar cash deliveries were made to Co's residence during his tenure as well.
 Guteza reported that he delivered money to Co's residence at Valle Verde 6, Pasig City, confirmed by sources.
 He referred to the cash as "basura", with each luggage allegedly containing to and notes indicating the amounts.
 Guteza identified Co's executive assistants, John Paul Estrada and Mark Tecsay, as responsible for receiving and managing the funds.

 A lawyer, Petchie Rose Espera, denied any involvement in notarizing or preparing an affidavit presented in the Senate by Guteza.
 In a letter, Espera stated that the signature and notarial details attributed to her are falsified and unauthorized, demanding the removal of a social media post showing the affidavit, which she deemed it as spurious, fraudulent, and damaging to her reputation as a lawyer and notary public.

 Escudero denied accusations tying him to flood control project anomalies, labeling them as part of a "well-orchestrated plan" to undermine the Senate.
 He stated that the allegations were intended to distract from the real culprits.
 He denied the allegations made by Bernardo, asserting that Bernardo had never directly contacted him about the matter.
 He questioned why other prominent individuals were not being held accountable and vowed to contest any charges based on Bernardo's statements.